tbuzze/hospitalsbrazil2018/README.md

 # hospitalsbrazil2018
-Complete list of brazilian's hospitals
+Complete list of brazilian's hospitals from 2018